Ryan C. Gordon

-Ryan C. Gordon (also known as icculus) is a computer programmer and former Loki Software employee responsible for icculus.org, which hosts many Loki Software projects as well as others.
+Ryan C. Gordon (also known as icculus) is an American computer programmer and former Loki Software employee responsible for icculus.org, which hosts many Loki Software projects as well as others.
 Gordon's site hosts projects with the code from such commercial games as Duke Nukem 3D, Shadow Warrior, Quake III Arena and other free and open source projects for multiple platforms.